The Heroic Legend of Arslan

 The Heroic Legend of Arslan (アルスラーン戦記, Arusurān Senki) is a Japanese fantasy novel series written by Yoshiki Tanaka.
 It was published from 1986 to 2017, with sixteen novels and one side-story in the official guidebook Arslan Senki Dokuhon.
-Set in ancient Persia, it is loosely based on the Persian epic of Amir Arsalan.
+The story and setting is inspired by the history and mythology of ancient Iran.

-It was adapted into a film duology and a 4-episode original video animation released from 1991 to 1995.
-It was also adapted into a manga series by Chisato Nakamura, which ran in Kadokawa Shoten's Monthly Asuka Fantasy DX from November 1991 to September 1996.
+It was adapted into a film duology and a four-episode original video animation released from 1991 to 1995.
+It was also adapted into a manga series by Chisato Nakamura, which ran in Kadokawa Shoten's Monthly Asuka Fantasy DX from 1991 to 1996.
 In 2013, a second manga adaptation illustrated by Hiromu Arakawa began in Kodansha's Bessatsu Shōnen Magazine, which was later adapted into an anime television series.

 Synopsis

 Setting

-The story is set in a legendary vision of an indistinct amalgam of over a thousand years of ancient Persia and nearby other countries.
+The story is set in a legendary vision of an indistinct amalgam of over a thousand years of ancient Persia and other nearby countries.
 While the world in which it takes place is one where magic obviously exists, said magic is of an extremely limited nature.
-Until the middle of the anime, the only magical happenings involve a few spells and a giant, humanoid monster.
-There are many evil monsters such as ghouls and winged monkeys, appear in the second half of the novel series.
+Until the middle of the series, the only magical happenings involve a few spells and a giant, humanoid monster.
+There are many evil monsters such as ghouls and winged monkeys, which appear in the second half of the novel series.
 Especially the first half of the series is, at the core, a war story taking place between human nations.
 In addition, there are underlying themes exploring the repercussions of slavery on a society, having an absolute monarch who treats the poor as cattle, and religious obsession.